cssandstuff/11ty.deno.dev/src/index.md

 ## Deno

 Deno is a fast, secure and great alternative to Node and now supports most of the node ecosystem, so it seems like a great time to try and bring the two together in a starter project, and that's exactly what this is.
-Deno.deploy is also a super great place to try out ideas and has native key-pair database for doing server-side like things.
+You can host staticly on Deno, but then there's room to do server stuff too if you want.

 ## Htmx